cromo/turbine/README.md

 # Turbine

 Turbine is a [Steam](https://store.steampowered.com/about/) powered file generator!
 Turbine uses responses from the Steam API to generate text files using [Handlebars templates](https://handlebarsjs.com/guide/).
-(Currently limited to a user's owned games, but likely to expand in the future.)
+(Currently limited to generating a file for each of a user's owned games, but likely to expand in the future.)

 *Turbine is a third party application and is not endorsed nor affiliated with Valve or Steam.*